zfifteen/z-sandbox/docs/ELLIPTIC_BILLIARD_QUICKSTART.md

 ## What is it?

 A novel approach to integer factorization based on **wavefront propagation on a curved manifold**.
-It models the factorization problem N = p × q using a hyperbola/Cassini-oval inspired heuristic, where the product relationship (not log-sum) guides factor search.
-Factors emerge as approximate convergence points of wavefront patterns on a curved torus embedding.
+In log-space, factor pairs satisfy x + y = log N (a line).
+We use an ellipse-like manifold as a heuristic embedding; the native integer geometry is xy = N, and the product-faithful two-foci analogue is the Cassini oval.

 ## Quick Start